aappleton8/PlayerSlap/README.md

  - playerslap.config.setslap.smoke - Let a player set the radius of smoke produced by a slap
  - playerslap.config.setslap.mob - Let a player set what mobs a slap produces
  - playerslap.config.setplayer.* - Let a player set basic player properties (also gives playerslap.unslap.*)
- - playerslap.config.setplayer.times - Let a player set the amount of times a player has been slapped
+ - playerslap.config.setplayer.times - Let a player set the amount of times a player has been slapped (also gives playerslap.config.setplayer.times.reset)
+ - playerslap.config.setplayer.times.reset - Let a player set the amount of times a player has been slapped back to 0
  - playerslap.config.setplayer.exempt - Let a player set whether another player is exempt from being slapped or not
  - playerslap.info.* - Let a player get information about slap types, players and general config information
  - playerslap.info.slap - Let a player get information about a slap type